nefarius/ViGEm.github.io/docs/projects/DsHidMini/FAQ.md

 ## Does my fake PS3 controller work with DsHidMini?

 Short answer: it depends.
-Long answer: [it depends](https://vigem.org/projects/BthPS3/About-Controller-Compatibility/) 🙂 This is community software with no ties to any hardware manufacturer, ass we can provide is knowledge based on research and reverse engineering.
+Long answer: [it depends](https://vigem.org/projects/BthPS3/About-Controller-Compatibility/) 🙂 This is community software with no ties to any hardware manufacturer, all we can provide is knowledge based on research and reverse engineering.

 ## What are the HID Device Modes?
 Which one should I use?